 In February 2019 we announced a major breakthrough in our development of clean technology polymer materials that target the insatiable demand for fast and efficient data communications in the multi-billion-dollar telecom and data markets supporting Internet, 5G and IoT (Internet of Things) webscale services.
 The improved thermally stable polymer has more than double the electro-optic response of our previous materials, enabling optical device performance of well over 100 GHz with extremely low power requirements.
-This addition to the family of Perkinamine® polymers will hold back run-away consumption of resources and energy needed to support ever-growing data consumption demands.
+This addition to the family of PerkinamineTM polymers will hold back run-away consumption of resources and energy needed to support ever-growing data consumption demands.
 We continue to conduct testing of the material and assessment of associated manufacturing processes and device structures prior to release to full development.

 In March 2019 we created an Advisory Board comprised of three world-class leaders in the photonics industry: Dr. Craig Ciesla, Dr. Christoph S. Harder, and Mr. Andreas Umbach.
-The Advisory Board is working closely with our Company leadership to enhance our Company's product positioning and promote our polymer modulator made on our proprietary Faster by DesignTM polymer P^2 ICTM platform.
+In January 2022 Dr. Ciesla was named to our Board of Directors, and our Advisory Board is currently comprised of Dr. Franky So, Dr. Christoph S. Harder, Mr. Andreas Umbach and Dr. Joseph A. Miller, who is a former member of our Board of directors.
+The Advisory Board is working closely with our Company leadership to enhance our Company's product positioning and promote our polymer modulator made on our proprietary Faster by DesignTM polymer P2ICTM platform.
 The mission of the Advisory Board is initially to increase our Company's outreach into the datacenter interconnect market and later to support expansion into other billion-dollar markets.
 The Advisory Board members have each been chosen for their combination of deep technical expertise, breadth of experience and industry relationships in the fields of fiber optics communications, polymer and semiconductor materials.
 Each of the Advisory Board members has experience at both innovators like Lightwave Logic and large industry leaders of the type most likely to adopt game-changing polymer-based products.
 In addition, they possess operational experience with semiconductor and polymer businesses.